Edythe Eyde wanted to make art for lesbians.

 But 70 years ago, Eyde knew a traditional printer wouldn’t dare help her produce something as scandalous as a magazine for lesbians.
-She would have to do it in secret.
-So when she decided to launch Vice Versa, she designed and templated the entire thing on the RKO work machines — not to save money or cut corners (though those were definitely bonuses) but because under California law, her magazine wasn’t just scandalous.
+She would have to do it on a typewriter and in secret.
+Her new magazine, Vice Versa, wasn’t just scandalous.

 At the time, writing or distributing information about life as a lesbian could have landed her in prison.
-So she carefully cut and copied each issue of the magazine at her desk and then handed out copies in lesbian hot spots around Los Angeles.
+So she painstakingly put together each copy of the magazine and then handed them out in lesbian hot spots around Los Angeles.
 Eyde wrote under the pen name “Lisa Ben” — an anagram of “lesbian,” a wink to those in the know.

-“It was just some writing that I wanted to do to get it off my chest,” she told Eric Marcus on his podcast, “Making Gay History.”
+“It was just some writing that I wanted to do to get it off my chest,” she told Eric Marcus for an oral history book that he later turned into a podcast, “Making Gay History.”
 “And I was a very lonely person, and I could sort of fantasize this way by writing the magazine, you see.
 I would also say to the girls as I passed the magazines out, ‘Now when you get through with this, don’t throw it away.
 Pass it on to another gay gal.’ ”

 Loni Shibuyama, an archivist at the ONE Archives at the University of Southern California, an LGBTQ archive that holds many of Eyde’s personal papers, says the Lisa Ben Collection is one of her favorite collections in the archive, not just because of its historic importance, but because the writing still shines with originality.